 Mere possession of a broker’s license is not sufficient to qualify for CCIMLS Participation.
 Rather, the requirement that an individual or firm offers or accepts cooperation and compensation means that the Participant actively endeavors during the operation of its real estate business to list real property of the type listed on the CCIMLS and/or to accept offers of cooperation and compensation made by listing brokers or agents in the CCIMLS.
 “Actively” means on a continual and ongoing basis during the operation of the Participant’s real estate business.
 The “Actively” requirement is not intended to preclude CCIMLS Participation by a Participant or potential Participant that operates a real estate business, on a part-time, seasonal, or similarly time-limited basis or that has its business interrupted by periods of relative inactivity occasioned by market conditions.
 Similarly, the requirement is not intended to deny CCIMLS Participation to a Participant or potential Participant who has not achieved a minimum number of transactions despite good faith efforts.
 Nor is it intended to permit the CCIMLS to deny Participation based on the level of service provided by the Participant or potential Participant as long as the level of service satisfies state law.

 The key is that the Participant or potential Participant actively endeavors to make or accept offers of cooperation and compensation with respect to properties of the type that are listed on the CCIMLS in which Participation is sought.
 This requirement does not permit the CCIMLS to deny Participation to a Participant or potential Participant that operates a “Virtual Office Website” (VOW) (including a VOW that the Participant uses to refer customers to other Participants) if the Participant or potential Participant actively endeavors to make or accept offers of cooperation and compensation.
 CCIMLS may evaluate whether a Participant or potential Participant actively endeavors during the operation of its real estate business to offer or accept cooperation and compensation only if it has a reasonable basis to believe that the Participant or potential Participant is in fact not doing so.
 The membership requirement shall be applied in a nondiscriminatory manner to all Participants and potential Participants.

+The MLS may charge participants and subscribers not holding primary or secondary membership in a Realtor® association that owns the MLS a different amount than charged to members of the association, provided that such charge is reasonably related to the actual costs of serving those members.

 Application for Participation